A short break in the children's hearing. The hearing must start again on the same day.

 An order issued by a sheriff in an emergency which removes the child to, or keeps them in, a place of safety.

 A children's hearing consists of three lay tribunal members called panel members, who are trained volunteers from the local community.
 The children’s hearing listens to the child or young person’s views, as well as those of the family, and considers all the information that has been provided by, for example, social workers.
-The hearing then makes a decision about what support and help is required, and can make a compulsory supervision order if necessary.
+The hearing then makes a decision about what support and help is required to assist the child or young person, and can make a compulsory supervision order if necessary.

-This national network of professionals, individuals and agency representatives meets regularly as the CHIP group to work in partnership with the aim of improving outcomes and experiences for children and young people across the Children’s Hearings System.
-To find out more, visit SCRA’s website.
+This national network of professionals, individuals and agency representatives meets regularly as the CHIP group.
+They work in partnership with the aim of improving outcomes and experiences for children and young people across the Children’s Hearings System.
+To find out more, visit the CHIP website.

 CHS is the dedicated national body which was created by the Children’s Hearings (Scotland) Act 2011 to support the delivery of the National Convener’s functions associated with the recruitment, selection, retention, training and support of panel members.

-The phrase 'Children's Hearings Scotland community' is used to describe panel members, Area Support Team members and clerks to the Area Support Team, CHS Training Unit staff, CHS National Team members at Ladywell House, and CHS Board members, as a group.
+The phrase 'Children's Hearings Scotland community' (CHS Community) is used to describe panel members, Area Support Team members and clerks to the Area Support Team, CHS Training Unit staff, CHS National Team members at Ladywell House, and CHS Board members, as a whole group.

 Trained professionals who are responsible for investigating referrals made to them and deciding whether a children's hearing should be arranged for the child or young person.